Accretion-Driven Turbulence in the Circumgalactic Medium: Analytic Framework

-Eqn.~(\ref{eq:sigmat_ur}) also has a solution with $p\rightarrow -1$.
-This is the steady-state solution in which adiabatic heating dominates over dissipation, so $\sigma_t\ll u_r$ and $\sigma_t\propto r^{-1}$ (eqn.~\ref{eq:heating}).
-Thus, assuming $\sigmat \ll |u_r|$ at the outer boundary CGM radii, we expect in steady state that adiabatic heating dominates at outer CGM radii, while at inner CGM radii adiabatic heating is balanced by dissipation.
+Eqn.~(\ref{eq:sigmat_ur}) also has a solution with $\sigmat\rightarrow0$ and $p\rightarrow -1$.
+This is the steady-state solution in which the turbulent velocity is small compared to the inflow velocity, so adiabatic heating dominates over dissipation and $\sigma_t\propto r^{-1}$ (eqn.~\ref{eq:heating}).
+Such conditions are expected at outer CGM radii before accretion could amplify any initial turbulence field.
+We thus expect a transition from a flow where adiabatic heating dominates at outer CGM radii to a flow where adiabatic heating is balanced by dissipation at inner CGM radii.
 Defining $r^\star$ as the radius where $\sigmat\approx |u_r|$ we get: